westphal-jan/peer-data/README.md

 # peer-data
 ## Setup
-To create the conda environment with the required packages, run `conda env create -f environment.yml`.
+To get the submodule do `git submodule update --init --recursive` To create the conda environment with the required packages, run `conda env create -f environment.yml`.

 For server without sudo: you need to install git-lfs from binary.
 (For powerpc, we need to use different binary and hope it works)